I followed the instructions in Setting up Ticket Sync from Zendesk to Salesforce, but cases aren't being created or updated in Salesforce.

 - If ticket sync is enabled and the trigger is active, you should see an entry within the event view after creating or updating a ticket:

-- If you see the entry, turn on the Salesforce logs (instructions below).
-If you don't see this type of event in your tickets, review Setting up Ticket Sync from Zendesk to Salesforce.
+- If you see the entry, turn on the Salesforce logs.
+If you don't see this type of event in your tickets, review this article: Setting up Ticket Sync from Zendesk to Salesforce.

 To run the Salesforce logs